 Our responsibility is to express opinions on these financial statements based on our audit.
-We did not audit the financial statements of Town of Fletcher ABC Board, which represent 5.9 percent, 8.2 percent, and 33.1 percent, respectively, of the assets, net position, and revenues of the Town of Fletcher, North Carolina.
-Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for Town of Fletcher ABC Board, is based solely on the report of the other auditors.
+We did not audit the financial statements of the Town of Fletcher Alcoholic Beverage Control Board, which represents 100 percent, of the assets, net position, and revenues of the discretely presented component unit.
+Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for Town of Fletcher Alcoholic Beverage Control Board, is based solely on the report of the other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-The financial statements of Town of Fletcher ABC Board were not audited in accordance with Government Auditing Standards.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+The financial statements of Town of Fletcher Alcoholic Beverage Control Board were not audited in accordance with Government Auditing Standards.

 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
 The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
 In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
 Accordingly, we express no such opinion.
-An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.
+An audit also includes evaluating the appropriateness of the accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.